 A small and faint constellation in the southern hemisphere of the sky.
-Nicolas Louis de Lacaille introduced it in the 18th century, the constellation represents the air pump invented by English scientist Robert Boyle.
+Nicolas Louis de Lacaille introduced it in the 18th century, the constellation represents the air pump invented by English natural philosopher, chemist, physicist and inventor Robert Boyle.

 Antlia is visible at latitudes between +45° and -90°, and best visible during the month of April.